AgonConsole8/agon-docs/docs/vdp/Buffered-Commands-API.md

 This example will print out "Hello " 20 times.

-This is admitedly a contrived example, as there is an obvious way to achieve what this code does in plain BASIC, but it is intended to illustrate the API.
+This is admittedly a contrived example, as there is an obvious way to achieve what this code does in plain BASIC, but it is intended to illustrate the API.
 The technique used here can be fairly easily adapted to more complex scenarios.

 This example uses three buffers.
 The first buffer is used to print out a string.
 The second buffer is used to store a value that will be used to control how many times the string printing buffer is called.
 The third buffer is used to call the string printing buffer the required number of times, and is gradually built up.